Recommendations

 Senior Film Conservator

 After experiencing the nuanced performance of The Sign of Four (1923), you are likely searching for more films that share its specific artistic vision.
-Unlock a new level of cinematic understanding with these Mystery alternatives.
+Unlock a new level of cinematic understanding with these Crime alternatives.

 A convict seeks revenge on the partners who cheated him of his treasure share.

-The influence of Maurice Elvey in The Sign of Four can be felt in the way modern Mystery films handle nuanced performance.
+The influence of Maurice Elvey in The Sign of Four can be felt in the way modern Crime films handle nuanced performance.
 From the specific lighting choices to the pacing, this 1923 release set a high bar for atmospheric immersion.

 Dir: Maurice Elvey